fablabbcn/knowledge/docs/fabrication/machines/precious_plastic_shredder.md

 **Danger from sharp blades** - Be careful of the blades when cleaning material from the blades.
 Where possible use a tool rather than your hands.

 **Danger from circumventing safety protocols** - There are protocols in place to help prevent the above dangers.
-Do not attempt to circumvent these in the opperation of the machine.
+Do not attempt to circumvent these in the operation of the machine.

-## Opperation
+## Operation

 ![](../../assets/shredder-controls-01.jpg)

 a. main power key switch
-b. power and opperation indicator light (yellow when powered, green when opperating)
+b. power and operation indicator light (yellow when powered, green when operating)
 c. direction switch
 d. warning/error indicator light
 e. reset button